 Got more questions for Michael?
 Leave them in the comments, and if you're nice, he'll answer.

+Where/when was your first bartending gig?
 My first gig was in 1995 at a bizarre and beautiful restaurant/bar called ENTROS in Seattle, Washington.
 I was working as a shipping clerk for Williams-Sonoma at the time, had no money (though a lot of nice cookware), and read an article in the Seattle Times featuring bartenders around the city.
 The article spoke to my love of staying up late and my need for a new path in life, and I decided that that's what I was going to do.
 The fact that I had never stepped foot behind a bar and never worked one day in a restaurant didn't register as a big impediment to me.

 I spent a week sitting at a bar in Pike Place Market, and the bartender showed me as much as he could (This is a maraschino cherry.
 This is a bar spoon.)
 I also studied "The Harvard Guide to Bartending," which had great chapters on how, physically, one goes about tending bar.
 Armed with this knowledge, I ginned myself up a resume, was hired for the Saturday night shift, and had to fake the rest from there.
 I used to memorize cocktails as I was walking to work, starting with Alabama Slammer and ending with Zombie.

+How did you learn to make drinks?
 It was a combination of things.
 In 1990s Seattle, restaurants were all about fresh food, local beer, and overall quality, which means the first cocktails I learned to make were with freshly-squeezed citrus juices.
 While we were making what are now considered to be gateway cocktails (Kamikazes, Cosmopolitans, Mojitos and Lemon Drops), they were delicious gateway cocktails.
 The head bartender, a guy named Kris Thirasawat, could see full-well that I had no experience, but was kind enough to keep it to himself, and trained me pretty vigorously.